Rugby league in the British Isles: History

 In 1965, David Attenborough created the BBC2 Floodlit Trophy in order to promote the televising of rugby league.
 Four years later substitutes were permitted in matches, with the six-tackle rule being introduced in 1971.
 In 1972, Great Britain won their third, and most recent, world cup.

 In 1976, the World Club Challenge was created which saw the league champions face Australia's league champions in what would become a yearly event.
 The inaugural competition saw Eastern Suburbs beat St Helens 25–2.

 In 1981, Fulham R.L.F.C. formed from Fulham F.C. as part of its sporting family.
 They are currently the most successful team outside the heartlands.
 In 1983, yellow cards were introduced to the sport.
 Players receiving this card are subject to a 10-minute in game suspension.
 In 1991, the academy league was created in Great Britain.

 The 1995 Rugby League World Cup marked the first time where Great Britain did not compete, instead competing as individual home nations of England, Scotland, Wales, and Ireland.

 1996 saw the beginning of the Super League era where rugby league moved from a winter to summer sport.
 In 1998, the Super League Grand Final was created, reverting to a play-off system to decide the league champions.
 This marked the end of the longest period of time where the league leaders were crowned champions which had been in place since 1973.
 In 2003, the League Leaders' Shield was first awarded as a physical trophy, with the league leaders from 1998 to 2002 also being recognised for their achievement.

-In 2002, London Skolars became the first community team in over 80 years to progress to the professional structure, with 2006 seeing Catalans Dragons join the league.
+In 2002, London Skolars became the first community team in over 80 years to progress to the professional structure, with 2006 seeing French side Catalans Dragons join the league.

 In 2007, Magic Weekend was introduced to the Super League, with the inaugural edition held at the Millennium Stadium in Cardiff.
 The event aiming to promote rugby league outside the heartlands.
 Following the 2007 season was the 2007 All Golds Tour which saw Great Britain compete for the final time - they won all three of their tour matches.

-The 2013 Rugby League World Cup Final at Old Trafford set the record for the largest attendance of an international rugby league game, with 74,468 people watching Australia beat New Zealand in the final.
+The 2013 Rugby League World Cup final at Old Trafford set the record for the largest attendance of an international rugby league game, with 74,468 people watching Australia beat New Zealand in the final.

 2016 saw promotion and relegation return to British rugby league as the controversial Super League licensing was scrapped.
 2017 saw the first trans-atlantic side in Toronto Wolfpack enter the British rugby league system in League 1.

 The 2017 Rugby League World Cup was the closest a British side had come to winning the competition since 1972, with England losing 6–0 to Australia in the final.